 * Brazil's stimulus measures part of "permanent" policy

-* Treasury secretary indicates exchange rate at good level for economy
+* Treasury secretary indicates exchange rate at good level

 By Danielle Fonseca